Skip to content

 2. Select Workspace Chat from the left sidebar (chat bubble icon)

-3. Type a question in the “Search here…” input, or click a suggested prompt at the bottom
+3. Type a question in the “Search here…” input, click a suggested prompt at the bottom, or type a slash command (see below)

 4. Press Enter — the Assistant begins investigating immediately